No release in over a year

 end

 You can use the :disabled mode to allow individual worker classes to be scheduled inside of transactions where the worker logic doesn't care about the state of the database.
-For instance, if you use a Sidekiq worker to report errors, you would want to all it inside of transactions.
-If you don't control the worker you want to change the mode on, you simply call this in an initializer:
+For instance, if you use a Sidekiq worker to report errors, you would want to allow it inside of transactions.
+If you don't control the worker you want to change the mode on, you can simply call this in an initializer:

 SomeWorker.sidekiq_options.merge(transaction_guard: :disabled)